ceramicnetwork/docs/docs/protocol/streams/consensus.md

 Consider the following example: A user creates a stream, makes two conflicting updates and timestamps one of them earlier than the other, but only publishes the data of the update that was timestamped later.
 Now subsequent updates to the stream will be made on top of the second, published update.
 Every observer will accept these updates as valid since they have not seen the first update.
 However if the user later publishes the data of the earlier update, the stream will fork back to this update and all of the other updates made to the stream will be invalidated.

 Additionally, note that late publishing may also be used as a deterrent to selling user identities.
-An identity or account buyer can’t know that the seller is not keeping secret events that they will publish after the identity was sold.
+An identity or account buyer can't know that the seller is not keeping secret events that they will publish after the identity was sold.